Bargmann-invariant framework for local unitary equivalence and entanglement: Proof of Theorem

 \subsection{Proof of Theorem~\ref{th:ent-test}}

-\begin{proof}[Proof of Theorem~\ref{th:ent-test}] Note we obtained that a complete set of LU Bargmann invariants $\set{B_k:k=1,\ldots,18}$ for the invariant ring of LU invariant polynomials for two-qubit states.
+\begin{proof}[Proof of Theorem~\ref{th:ent-test}] Note that we have obtained that a complete set of LU Bargmann invariants $\set{B_k:k=1,\ldots,18}$ for the description of nonlocal properties of the two-qubit state.
 Using the 18 Bargmann generators, we can test the LU equivalence of two-qubit states by experiment via measuring Bargmann invariants.
-Besides, we can use 7 Bargmann invariants to test entanglement of two-qubit states: By using Lemma~\ref{lem:LtoB}, Eq.~\eqref{eq:ent} can be equivalently transformed into the following form:
+Besides, we can use 7 Bargmann invariants to test entanglement of two-qubit states: By using Lemma~\ref{lem:LB}, Eq.~\eqref{eq:ent} can be equivalently transformed into the following form:

 This completes the proof. \end{proof}